 Challenge yourself for Rainbows this New Year

-We have launched our 2015 events calendar and are encouraging people to beat the post festive blues by signing up to a challenge.
+We have launched our 2014 events calendar and we are encouraging people to beat the post festive blues by signing up to a challenge.
 There is a wide range of activities to suit all ages and abilities for those whose New Year’s resolution is to get fit or do something really exciting.

 People can also sign up to national events such as the Virgin London Marathon and the Bupa Great North Run, all in aid of Rainbows.

-“This year we have challenges for walkers, runners, cyclists, swimmers and our events range from across the continent to here in the East Midlands.
+“This year we have challenges for walkers, runners, cyclists, sailors, swimmers and our events range from across the continent to here in the East Midlands.
 Some of the events are a lot tougher than others and people will need time to train so we would encourage them to sign up as soon as possible.